AjayaRamachandran/PowerScore/README.md

 #### b1.0.5: Tokenization Algorithm (planned)
 - Develop algorithm to break down skills scores, use a combination of prewritten knowledge and online resources to compile tips for the user.

+---

+### A Brief Breakdown of how the Tokenization Algorithm May Work (AutoGrant)
+In order to effectively analyze how a skills score is achieved, we can ask players upon entering their skills score online a few questions regarding what the primary goal of their skills run was, which elements they had in their skills run, and so on.
+By doing this, we begin to associate certain attributes of skills runs with certain ranges of scores.
+We can break this distribution into `x` different segments.
+When trying to analyze ways to improve an individual's skills score, we first find which segment of the distribution their score is in.
+We find common attributes of skills runs within this segment and use the difference between these attributes and the attributes of skills runs one segment above to generate a response.
+Each difference in attributes is mapped to a sentence "token", with removal of a feature or practice receiving a token of value `1`, changing a feature a value of `2`, and adding a feature value `3`.
+Assembling these sentence tokens may produce a response akin to the one below:

+`Your unofficial Programming Skills Average was 115, which places you in the 75th percentile of World Skills scores.
+Many players with similar skills scores have a match load routine to launch the 44 triballs across the field, and a method of pushing triballs under the goal.
+In order to improve your skills score, you could try the following: Transitioning from launching triballs at a slow rate to launching triballs at a faster rate, removing potential wait times in the code, and adding multiple angles to pushing triballs under the goal.`